A Guide to the Two-Handed Fighter (Pathfinder)

 At 2nd level, the two-handed fighter gains shattering strike in place of bravery, granting him a scaling bonus to his combat maneuver bonus on and combat maneuver defense against sunder attempts, as well as on rolls made to damage objects.
 Overall, bravery is probably a more useful ability to have, as the fighter’s Will save is generally low, and any abilities that bolster it (even if only for certain types of effects) are welcome.

-3rd level sees the two-handed fighter giving up armor training 1 for overhand chop, letting them deal double their Strength bonus with two-handed weapons on charge attacks and single attack actions (though not attacks of opportunity, the attack during Spring Attack, or with Vital Strikes).
+3rd level sees the two-handed fighter giving up armor training 1 for overhand chop, letting them deal double their Strength bonus with two-handed weapons on charge attacks and single attack actions (though not attacks of opportunity or the attack during Spring Attack).
 For a fighter with 18 Strength, that’s an additional +2 damage, and the extra damage will only increase over time.
 That’s slightly better than a feat (given that it ultimately scales), but it’s probably hard to give up the fact that armor training 1 allows you to move your full speed in medium armor.

 At 5th level, the two-handed fighter gains weapon training as normal, with the special caveat that the bonuses only apply to the two-handed weapons in any weapon group selected.
 For fighter archetypes, this is the sort of thing nearly every one of them does, so there’s not a lot to say here.